Sundakiy/Project-1-Team-2/README.md

 Audience Ratings sorted by Canadian Metrics

 # Requirements
-MatPlotLib and Pandas Python libraries in Jupyter notebook.
+MatPlotLib Pyplot and Animation, Pandas, Numpy, and Scipy.stats Python libraries in Jupyter notebook.

 # Credits
 Thank you to EdX and the University of Toronto's School of Continuing Studies for their support.
 All participants contributed equally to this project.